Table of contents

 - Call-to-Action: Clearly state your call-to-action.
 Regardless of the actual CTA, consider potentially including a time frame to create a sense of urgency.
 If you ask them to inform you about their upcoming availability, be more specific: “this week or the beginning of the next one, before the end of the month.”

-- Create a draft version of the campaign where you’ll add all your personalized copy and add variables such as the lead’s first name and company name.
+- Add variables to personalize your copy, such as the lead’s first name and company name.

 - Make sure to add them in a unique audience name (to stay organized)